stevensnicole/winterm-themes/README.md

 ## Introduction

-With meetups going virtual all over the world, we've all been given access to sessions which we would not normally be able to attend.
-During these sessions there have been many questions on how to customise terminals, both prompts and colour schemes.
-A further spotlight has been placed on this by the release of [Windows Terminal 1.0](https://devblogs.microsoft.com/commandline/windows-terminal-1-0/) at Microsoft Build 2020.
+[Windows Terminal 1.0](https://devblogs.microsoft.com/commandline/windows-terminal-1-0/) was released at Microsoft Build 2020.
 There are [docs](https://docs.microsoft.com/en-us/windows/terminal/customize-settings/color-schemes) on how to customise your theme and [sites](https://terminalsplash.com/) to download them from.
 But what if you want to use different fonts and a scheme that's not available to just copy?

 ![My Windows Terminal Ubuntu](https://github.com/stevensnicole/winterm-themes/blob/master/images/my-bash-winterm.png)